-9. GLOBAL ISSUES COURSES
+8. GLOBAL ISSUES COURSES

+- 8.1.
+Students are required to complete at least three (3) units of course work from any category devoted to the study of global issues or world societies and cultures.
+These courses must be designed to introduce students to cultures and places beyond the boundaries of the United States. - 8.2.
+To qualify for the Global Issues designation in General Education, the course must meet one (1) of these three (3) criteria: (1) have as its central focus the world as a whole as its field of inquiry; (2) engage in a sustained and systematic analysis of global processes within the context of one world region (broadly defined) outside the United States that compares how these processes operate differently within and across that region; or (3) engage in a sustained and systematic comparison between at least two major world regions or significantly distinct societies, at least one of which must be outside the United States.

+9. HUMAN DIVERSITY IN THE UNITED STATES OF AMERICA COURSES

 - 9.1.
-Students are required to complete at least 3 units of course work from any category devoted to the study of global issues or world societies and cultures.
-These courses must be designed to introduce students to cultures and places beyond the boundaries of the United States. - 9.2.
-To qualify for the Global Issues designation in General Education, the course must either (1) have as its central focus the world as a whole as its field of inquiry, or (2) engage in a sustained and systematic analysis of global processes within the context of one world region (broadly defined) outside the United States that compares how these processes operate differently within and across that region, or (3) engage in a sustained and systematic comparison between at least two major world regions or significantly distinct societies, at least one of which must be outside the United States.

-10. HUMAN DIVERSITY IN THE UNITED STATES OF AMERICA COURSES

-- 10.1.
 It is the goal of the faculty that courses approved for CSULB General Education foster respect for human diversity in the United States of America (USA).
-Human Diversity in the USA courses introduce students to the life experiences of people with whom they are less familiar to promote the understanding of diversity and encourage tolerance and acceptance of others. - 10.2.
-To recognize the significant influence of diverse populations and cultures within the United States of America and to bring attention to these influences and the nature of these cultures, every student graduating with a baccalaureate degree from CSULB must satisfactorily complete one 3-unit course of instruction that focuses on examples of human diversity in the United States of America (Human Diversity in the USA courses). - 10.3.
-Course Criteria Human Diversity in the USA Courses: - 10.3.1.
-A Human Diversity in the USA course must meet the General Education criteria as defined in CSU Executive Order 595 and existing CSULB General Education policies. - 10.3.2.
+Human Diversity in the USA courses introduce students to the life experiences of people with whom they are less familiar to promote the understanding of diversity and encourage tolerance and acceptance of others.

+9.2.
+To recognize the significant influence of diverse populations and cultures within the United States of America and to bring attention to these influences and the nature of these cultures, every student graduating with a baccalaureate degree from CSULB must satisfactorily complete one (1) three-unit course of instruction that focuses on examples of human diversity in the United States of America (Human Diversity in the USA courses). - 9.3.
+Course Criteria Human Diversity in the USA Courses: - 9.3.1.
+A Human Diversity in the USA course must meet the General Education criteria as defined in the current CSU Executive Order governing General Education and existing CSULB General Education policies. - 9.3.2.
 A Human Diversity in the USA course must present current and course appropriate theoretical understandings of the nature of human diversity in the United States of America.
-Courses should clearly demonstrate pedagogical and disciplinary approaches to the study of the diversity of human beings. - 10.3.2.1.
-A Human Diversity in the USA course must examine the influence of gender, race, and ethnicity and one or more additional markers of social difference in the USA within both the specific field of study and the general society. - 10.3.2.2.
+Courses should clearly demonstrate pedagogical and disciplinary approaches to the study of the diversity of human beings. - 9.3.2.1.
+A Human Diversity in the USA course must examine the influence of gender, race, and ethnicity and one or more additional markers of social difference in the USA within both the specific field of study and the general society.

+- 9.3.2.2.
 A Human Diversity in the USA course must provide a comparative treatment of nationally significant minority cultures, to include at least two of the following groups: African Americans, Native Americans, Chicana(o)/Latina(o) Americans, Asian Americans, Pacific Islander Americans, and Middle Eastern Americans.
-Courses must also include a comparative treatment of the significance of gender.

-- 10.3.2.3.
-A Human Diversity in the USA course must also consider one or more additional markers of social difference, such as special needs, age, class, disability, sexual orientation and gender identity, language, religion, and other distinctions that reflect the diversity of the United States of America. - 10.3.3.
+Courses must also include a comparative treatment of the significance of gender. - 9.3.2.3.
+A Human Diversity in the USA course must also consider one or more additional markers of social difference, such as special needs, age, class, disability, sexual orientation and gender identity, language, religion, and other distinctions that reflect the diversity of the United States of America. - 9.3.3.
 Transfer courses may be accepted as meeting the Human Diversity in the USA requirement if they (a) are General Education courses at another CSU campus that meets that campus's cross cultural or multicultural or diversity requirement or (b) are General Education courses specifically formulated to provide examination of diversity issues.